GMAT Syllabus 2024

 5. Data Sufficiency

-Before taking a look at the syllabus, let us get a snapshot of the GMAT exam structure clear in our minds.
-The details about the sections of the GMAT, number of questions tested in each section, the duration for the sections of the GMAT, and the option breaks in the test are given below.
+Before delving deep into the GMAT syllabus, let us get a snapshot of the GMAT exam structure clear in our minds.
+The details about the sections of the GMAT, number of questions tested in each section, the duration for the sections of the GMAT, and the optional break in the test are given below.

 GMAT Exam Sections GMAT Exam Pattern